humphrey-mutuma/akan-name/README.md

 - Create a Pull Request

 #### Demo :
-Here is the link to live demo [Link to live site here](https://humphrey-mutuma.github.io/akan-name/)
+Here is the link to live demo [Click me](https://humphrey-mutuma.github.io/akan-name/)

 Copyright and license information: This project is licensed under the terms of the MIT license.